kovalArt/IaC_project/backup_restore.md

     influxd restore -portable -database telegraf /home/backup/restore/influxdb

     3. Check the result.
-InfluxDB should now have fresh data from backup
+InfluxDB should now have fresh data from backup and telegraf database available